Ocean County Government logo

 VIDEO: “The Diggers at Cedar Bridge”

-Diggers was an American reality television series, shown on National Geographic.
-Filmed in various locations across the United States, the series follows hobbyist metal detectorists “King George” Wyant and his friend Tim “The Ringmaster” Saylor as they travel the United States, looking for historical artifacts.
-Here is their take on The Affair at Cedar Bridge.
+Diggers was a reality television series on National Geographic.
+The series follows hobbyist metal detectorists “King George” Wyant and his friend Tim “The Ringmaster” Saylor as they travel the United States, looking for historical artifacts.
+Here is their take on The Affair at Cedar Bridge

-Link to video: National Graphic's DIGGERS at Cedar Bridge Tavern
+Link to video: National Geographic's DIGGERS at Cedar Bridge Tavern

 GALLERY: “War at the Shore”